 Bring your folks to CP’s OPEN HOUSE with

-The national Performing Arts and Visual Arts College Fair will be October 23rd at Fisher Pavilion in Seattle.
+The national Performing Arts and Visual Arts College Fair will be October 29th at Fisher Pavilion, Seattle Center. www.gotomypvafair.com

-Request transcripts official or not from the Guidance Office at least a week before you need them.
+Request transcripts official or not from the Guidance Office at least two weeks before you need them.
 Make and keep copies of application, essay and recommendations.

 Prepare other college applications online or hard copies early November.